iriusrisk/startleft/docs/development/Quickstart-Guide-for-Developers.md

 ## How to contribute?
 The IriusRisk team is currently the coordinator of the project and, ultimately, the responsible for validating the Pull Requests created by the collaborators.
-All you need to know before start contributing will be explained soon in a _Contributing_ file.
-Anyway, it is important to consider that, before creating your own fork or PR, you should check the [open issues](https://github.com/iriusrisk/startleft/issues) to assure that there is no one related with what you pretend to do.
+All you need to know before you start contributing will be explained soon in a _Contributing_ file.
+Anyway, it is important to consider that, before creating your own fork or PR, you should check the [open issues](https://github.com/iriusrisk/startleft/issues) to ensure that there is none related with what you intend to do.

 ## Set up the environment

 ---
-There are no special requirements about a specific IDE or special steps to perform that makes StartLeft different from any Python project.
-However, as PyCharm (or IntelliJ with the python plugin) is one of the most common python IDEs, some related facilities are provided related to it.
+There are no special requirements about a specific IDE or special steps to perform that make StartLeft different from any Python project.
+However, as PyCharm (or IntelliJ with the python plugin) is one of the most common python IDEs, some related utilities are provided.

 ### Basic configuration
-Regardless the IDE you use, we can generalize the cloning of the project and the creation and configuration of the python virtual environment.
+Regardless of the IDE you use, we can generalize the cloning of the project and the creation and configuration of the python virtual environment.

 First, we need to clone the project and move to its project: